OliviaLaske/ImageTriangulation/README.md

 ## ![Image Triangulation Examples (Video)](https://youtu.be/GIOX9amXu9M)

 ## Abstract
-While triangulating an image is a relatively simple process, difficulties arise when determining which vertices to include such that the output image remains recognizable and visually pleasing.
-Here, we develop an image triangulation algorithm in Python that utilizes Sobel edge detection and point cloud sparsification to determine final vertices for Delaunay triangulation.
-We find that the algorithm successfully triangulates all images.
-However, the algorithm does not produce consistent results across all images, and the edge detection threshold parameter and sparsification parameter must be varied according to original image detail.
+Image triangulation, the practice of decomposing images into triangles, deliberately employs simplification to create an abstracted piece of art.
+While triangulating an image is a relatively simple process, difficulties arise when determining which vertices produce recognizable and visually pleasing output images.
+Here, we discuss an image triangulation algorithm in Python that utilizes Sobel edge detection and point cloud sparsification to determine final vertices for a Delaunay triangulation, resulting in the creation of artistic triangulated compositions.

 ## Introduction
 Image triangulation creates an abstract representation of an image as a form of art, which can be defined by four primary principles.
 The output image must divide the original image into a set of non-overlapping triangles, simplify the original image, approximate original image features as triangles, and retain the integrity of the original image.